 - ARTS 299 – Special Topics in Studio Art

-Students will be required to have passed one of the approved courses for non-majors (ART 102-104, 140) for entry into the Minor.
+Students will be required to have passed one of the approved courses for non-majors (ART 102-104, 140) and submit a portfolio for entry into the Minor.
 The curricular structure offers a “menu” of approved courses, many of which have no prerequisites.
 Some upper level studio courses do carry prerequisites for other courses on the approved list.
 There are numerous upper level art history courses with no prerequisites.
 The Minor Advisor will work with students to identify upper level courses of interest and to integrate prerequisites as a part of their program of study in the Minor.

 Art & Design Minor Advisor